 4. Be careful not to isolate yourself.
 It’s alright to take time for yourself, but try not to cut yourself off from support.

-5. If it’s comfortable, spend some time thinking about the one you have lost and think about ways you might honor that person during the holidays.
+5. If it’s comfortable, spend some time thinking about the person who has died and think about ways you might honor your person during the holidays.

 6. Be patient with yourself.
 You may not always understand your emotions – that’s OK.